 Amazon’s Twitch platform, once used primarily for gamers, is a growing platform for all types of UGC.
 The infrastructure available to Twitch creators also offers new opportunities to engage with their audience.
 The live chat incorporates subscribers in the content, Twitch creators consistently engage with ‘Chatters,’ keeping them online for hours on end.

 In the early days of Twitch, the streaming platform had about 300,000 active channels broadcasting to 100,000 concurrent viewers.
-In 2020, the platform exploded in both metrics amassing 9 million active channels with 2.84 million viewers actively watching at any given time.
+Today, Twitch has 8.5 million active monthly streamers with 31 million daily active users.

-Over the past decade, brands have been forced to shift how they interact with consumers because user-generated content has become influential.
+Over the past decade, brands have been forced to shift how they interact with consumers as UGC has become more influential.
 Social media, streaming, and video platforms have become so effective they are now the primary source of ad spend in most advertising campaigns.
-Statista predicts that advertisers will spend over 56 billion dollars promoting their products on social media networks in 2022.
-The figure is up from 15 billion just 6 years ago.
-As more users spend time on their phones and computers consuming video content, marketers must shift their budgets accordingly.
+Statista predicts that by 2026, the social media advertising market will increase to 358 billion US dollars, up from the 2021 figure of 181.2 billion.

 Advertising isn’t the only way brands reach consumers through UGC.
 Content promoting products and services has dramatically shifted from strictly ads to influencer campaigns.
 Brands utilize content creators to influence purchasing decisions with paid promotions.
-YouTube’s highest earner, 11-year-old Ryan Kaji of the channel Ryan ToysReview, generated 22 million dollars in 2019, uploading reviews featuring new toys.
+YouTube’s highest earner, 11-year-old Ryan Kaji of the channel Ryan’s World (formerly known as Ryan’s ToysReview), generated 22 million dollars in 2019, uploading reviews featuring new toys.

-Whether a brand wants to expand its reach, sell new products to existing customers, or build its brand perception, user-generated content is a driving force in marketing campaigns.
-Companies primarily focus on two key performance indicators when formulating an ad spend, reaching new consumers, and influencing purchasing decisions.
+Whether a brand wants to expand its reach, sell new products to existing customers, or build its brand perception, UGC is a driving force in marketing campaigns.
+Companies primarily focus on two key performance indicators when formulating an ad spend, reaching new consumers and influencing purchasing decisions.
 Both can be achieved with UGC; however, achieving these KPIs on Facebook and Instagram platforms is increasingly difficult.

-In 2021, ads aren’t enough to run a successful digital marketing campaign.
-The average person is estimated to encounter between 6,000 and 10,000 ads per day.
-Brands need more than visibility; they must tap into influence to effectively guide purchasing decisions online.
+No longer are ads enough to run a successful digital marketing campaign.
+The average person is estimated to encounter between 6,000 and 10,000 ads per day meaning brands need more than visibility; they must tap into influence to effectively guide purchasing decisions online.

-User-generated content goes further than just serving ads to consumer and influencing purchasing decisions.
+UGC goes further than just serving ads to consumer and influencing purchasing decisions.
 Existing consumers are given value from their favorite brands in helpful information related to the products.
-For example, Australia’s most successful YouTuber, Chloe Morello, offers sponsored makeup tutorials from the largest cosmetics brands on earth.
-Users are influenced to buy products she uses and get helpful tips in the form of YouTube tutorials.
-User-generated content offers additional value to consumers, allowing them to get the most out of a product and develop a personal relationship with a brand.
+For example, Australia’s most successful YouTuber, Claudia Morello, offers sponsored makeup tutorials from the largest cosmetics brands on earth.
+Users are influenced to buy products she uses and get helpful tips in the form of YouTube tutorials so they can get the most out of their purchase UGC offers additional value to consumers, allowing them to take full advantage of a product and develop a personal relationship with a brand.